 Note: After the import, the original version of the information should be considered to be in SystemWeaver and the original file should be managed accordingly, for example, be deleted or marked as deprecated, typically by moving the file into a specific file system folder.

 There are also ways to bring information into SystemWeaver:

 Import a File as an Attachment in SystemWeaver

 Many of the drawbacks of computer files can be neutralized if you manage the file in a proper file management system like a document management system or a file versioning system.
 SystemWeaver includes file management where files can be managed along with an item model.
-If you are interested, you can read more about the use of Attachments in Working with Attachments.
+If you are interested, you can read more about the use of Attachments.